Don’t start without an effective training program

 One complete rep goes through the joint’s full range of motion.

 Many beginners focus only on the concentric phase of the movement because that’s when they strain against the weight of the dumbbell.
 However, it’s now well known that the eccentric phase actually has more muscle-splitting potential than the concentric phase, which means that the part when you lower the dumbbell is actually more important for building muscle than the part when you lift it!
 Therefore, to get the best results, focus on both phases of your reps.

 Don’t forget to breathe!

 Breathing is something you will almost certainly have to work on.
 Get into the habit of breathing properly from the outset so that you will not have to try to fix improper breathing habits in the future.
 The general rule is to inhale during the eccentric phase of the rep, and exhale during the concentric phase.
 For example, if doing the barbell bench press, inhale as you lower the bar and exhale as you press it back up.
 Try not to hold your breath.
-The recommended breathing procedure is provided for each exercise in the Exercise Guide.
+The recommended breathing procedure is provided for each exercise in the Exercise Database.

 Sometimes, such as when deadlifting or squatting a very heavy weight, you can’t help but to hold your breath.
 There is even a technique to it, known as the Valsalva maneuver, which involves taking a breath and attempting to exhale while closing your airway.
 This produces internal pressure that supports your core and helps you to generate power during the lift.
 If you use the Valsalva maneuver, try not to hold your breath for longer than a couple of seconds.